 My home means so much to me.
 I put a lot of time and energy into making it a really nice place to be and yet I have these dumping grounds that secretly drive me nuts!
 Sometimes they are big (like my office or the garage) and sometimes they are small, like the closet in the guest bedroom, but they are cluttered up with often unnecessary things that are also cluttering my mind!

-So I’ve changed the way I think about these things and it has allowed me to purge like I’ve never purged before!
+So I’ve changed the way I think about these things and it has allowed me to declutter like I’ve never decluttered before!

 And the result is amazing!

 My old mentality of holding onto something cause I might need it someday is so bogus!
 How can I expect the things that I really do love or that are useful or important to shine (or be found in a timely manner) if they are hidden by a bunch of crap?

 And why were we so concerned with price per square foot when we were buying our home if we were just going to fill some of those square feet with junk that we don’t need or use?